Ostap-sudo/kaggle-analysis-Auto-Prices-Economic-Trends-2019-2023-/readme.md

 plt.tight_layout()
 plt.show()
 Plot 3: Impact of Inflation on Units Sold
-Analyze the impact of inflation on car sales by plotting inflation rate vs units sold.
+Analyze the impact of inflation on car sales by plotting the inflation rate vs units sold.

 python
 plt.figure(figsize=(12, 6))